Leveraging Large Language Models to Measure Gender Representation Bias in Gendered Language Corpora: Methodology

-Implementing the pipeline described in the previous section by means of classical NLP methods would typically involve a combination of tools, leveraging part-of-speech tagging for step 1 and gender classification based, for instance, on word endings and dictionary lookups for step 3.
-However, accurately determining whether a noun or pronoun refers to a person (step 2) would require more sophisticated semantic analysis tools.
+Implementing the previously described steps by means of classical NLP methods would typically involve a combination of tools, leveraging part-of-speech tagging for Step~1 and dictionary or rule-based classification for Step~3.
+Step~2, determining whether a noun or pronoun refers to a \emph{person} rather than an object, would require additional semantic analysis.

 Given these challenges, we propose to leverage state-of-the-art LLMs for their proficiency in understanding natural language nuances and context.
-LLMs can seamlessly integrate all steps of the proposed pipeline.
-After a process of manual interactive prompt-tuning, we designed a prompt that instructs the LLM to perform noun and pronoun identification, determine if these refer to human beings, and classify their grammatical gender, all in a single query.
-This approach utilizes the LLM's ability to parse and interpret complex language structures and perform multiple tasks simultaneously.
+An important advantage of our method is its scalability to other gendered languages beyond Spanish and Valencian.
+The use of multilingual or easily adaptable LLMs enables the approach to handle a wide range of gendered languages.

-An important advantage of our method is its scalability to other gendered languages beyond Spanish.
-The use of state-of-the-art multilingual large language models enables our approach to handle a wide range of languages that incorporate grammatical gender.
-These models have been trained on diverse linguistic data, allowing them to recognize and analyze gendered terms in languages with varying structures and grammatical rules.
+To analyze the gender representation in a given text, we process it sentence by sentence and use a carefully crafted prompt (see Appendix~\ref{s:app-prompt}) with few-shot priming examples (Appendix~\ref{s:app-five-shot}) to instruct an LLM to perform noun and pronoun identification, determine if these refer to human beings, and classify their grammatical gender, all in a single query.
+This approach leverages the LLM's ability to parse and interpret complex language structures and perform multiple tasks simultaneously.